 If you are new to the church, please see someone at the Welcome Desk on the lower level who can help you find the appropriate classes for your children.

-All children begin the hour in the Sanctuary with their parents.
-Following the Blessing of the Young Disciples, they go with their teachers to their classrooms.
+Older children (Kindergarteners through 5th Graders) will use the DWELL/Faith Alive large group/small group curriculum, with age-appropriate activities designed to help children process the lesson.
+They begin the hour in the Sanctuary with their parents and following the Time With Children go with their teachers to their classrooms.
 (Exception: On Communion Sundays, the children stay in their classrooms for the entire hour.)
 After class, children must be met and signed out at their classroom by their parents or another authorized individual.

 Welcome to Adult Ed at GPC!